lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Upon retrieving a new CRED through the processing of a received EDHOC message and following the successful validation of CRED, the peer P stores CRED only if it assesses CRED to be also trusted, and must not store CRED otherwise.

-An exception applies for the two unauthenticated operations described in {{Section D.5 of I-D.ietf-lake-edhoc}}, where a trust relationship with an unknown or not-yet-trusted endpoint is established later.
+An exception applies for the two unauthenticated operations described in {{Section D.5 of RFC9528}}, where a trust relationship with an unknown or not-yet-trusted endpoint is established later.
 That is, CRED is verified out-of-band at a later stage, or an EDHOC session key is bound to an identity out-of-band at a later stage.

 If P stores CRED, then P will consider CRED as valid and trusted until it possibly becomes invalid, e.g., because it expires or because P gains knowledge that it has been revoked.